 Our institution attaches great importance to stakeholder opinions and contributions in quality assurance, learning and teaching, research and development, service to society, governance system and internationalization processes, and makes various improvements within the framework of planned periods in order to increase the participation of stakeholders in the processes in line with the follow-ups and feedbacks.
-SAU Faculty of Theology has defined and prioritized the stakeholders who receive services from the faculty (students) and the stakeholders who provide services within the university (academic and administrative staff) as Strategic Stakeholders.
+SAU Faculty of Theology has defined and prioritized the stakeholders who receive services from the faculty (students) and the stakeholders who provide services within the university (academic and administrative staff) as Strategic Stakeholders/Internal Stakeholders.
+Other stakeholders have been identified as External Stakeholders.
 The faculty allows all stakeholder groups to participate in processes and decisions through many mechanisms and tools as outlined below.